Fake residence cards proliferating as more non-Japanese overstay

-Kobe – Police have been increasingly encountering fake residence cards in recent times as more foreigners overstay their visas due to the high demand for workers across the country.
+Kobe – Police have been increasingly encountering fake residence cards in recent years as more foreigners overstay their visas due to the high demand for workers across the country.

 Investigators acted on 748 cases of possession, forgery and other offenses involving residence cards in 2019 alone, according to the National Police Agency.